jekyllt/jasper/README.md

 The main difference to the original is still the fact that Jasper expects a single author.
 With a bit of tweaking it shouldn't be too difficult to enable a per-post author.
 Feel free to fork and improve on this.

+**Important**  For security reasons, Github doesn't allow plugins (under _plugins/) when deploying with Github Pages.
+This means that we need to generate your site locally (as explained below) and push the resulting HTML to Github repository.
+This is exactly what
+I have done for the live demo.

 ## Live demo

 [Jasper Live Demo](https://biomadeira.github.io/jasper)